Is the Netherlands good for software engineers?

 Language

 Whenever you move to a foreign country, it’s always advisable to learn the language basics before you actually arrive.
 However, last-minute studying can be stressful and courses can be pricey, meaning that ‒ prior to their big move ‒ many expats don’t always learn as many Dutch language tips as they intended.
 Therefore, it’s reassuring to know that, according to the EU’s most recent language report, 94% of the Dutch population speak a second language, with an impressive 90% speaking English.
-The Dutch are particularly adept at switching over from their native tongue to English, whenever they sense someone is having trouble understanding.

-Benefits of Working in the Netherlands
+Benefits of working in the Netherlands

-Statistics show that the Netherlands has the second highest need for software engineers in the world.
+Statistics show that the Netherlands has the 2nd highest need for software engineers in the world.
 So, beyond the people themselves and the numerous benefits to working in such an international and forward-thinking nation, there are several reasons why taking a position in the Netherlands can be the best move for your engineering career.

 This reimbursement ruling is a huge draw for expats to seek employment in the Netherlands.
-This advantage applies to highly-skilled migrants who are relocating for a specific role, as long as certain criteria is met.
+This advantage applies to highly-skilled workers who are relocating for a specific role, as long as certain criteria is met.
 The company can then provide a tax-free allowance that is equal to 30% of the employee’s gross pay; in other words, if you qualify for this ruling, you are only taxed for 70% of your salary.
 Not bad!

 As you can imagine, this is a huge incentive for workers to take up residence in the Netherlands.
 However, it is also reason enough for new startups and aspiring corporations to base themselves in the country, especially with a steady stream of highly skilled expats as potential applicants.